The Florida National Guard and Air National Guard

 It is organizations like the Florida National Guard and the Sheriff’s Offices above that are leading the charge when it comes to the health of their members.
 Amid the chaos, we are desperate to develop skills necessary for our first responders to not only manage stress but to crush it, in whatever form it comes.
 The TRP/ECT process stops negative emotions like anger, fear, sadness, shame, hurt, and on and on.

 The TRP will sever the emotional connection between traumatic memories and the feelings attached to the traumatic memories, with minimal effort.
 Complex trauma can also heal by eliminating the emotions associated with the worst and or first traumatic event in the chain of events.
-A person coached through a traumatic event doesn’t require medication, just a neurological intervention, like the TRP.
+A person coached through a traumatic event can heal through neurological intervention, like the TRP.
 We are finding that even those diagnosed with PTSD or C/PTSD are returning to their pre traumatized emotional states.
 The night terrors, nightmares, flashbacks, and intrusive thoughts along with certain behavior avoidances stop.

 The Florida National Guard & The Tactical Resiliency Process (TRP) and Emotions Clearing Technique (ECT)